Samiingcreeper/InvinCal/README.md

                              c  ->--delete     for constant

-* Be careful that if other functions or constants reference to a delete function/constant,
+* Be careful that if other functions or constants reference to a deleted function/constant,

   they will return NaN when being called.